When the Kinzua Bridge was first built in 1882, people were blown away. Over a hundred years later, the bridge itself would be literally blown away.

 The original viaduct was approximately 301 feet high and 2,053 feet long, making it the world’s longest at the time.
 It was billed as the “Eighth Wonder of the World,” and day-trippers would come on excursion trains from as far away as Buffalo, New York to marvel at the expansive Pennsylvania construction.

 The restoration went a little differently than had been anticipated.
 Turns out that the bridge’s shuttering came not a moment too soon.
 On Monday, July 21, 2003, at approximately 3:15pm, an F1 tornado with wind speeds around 94 mph struck the side of the Kinzua viaduct.
 Eleven towers from the center of the bridge were torn from their concrete bases and thrown to the valley floor, leaving only the end portions of the bridge intact.
-After that, it took just 30 seconds for the iron behemoth to come crumbling down.
+After that, it took just 30 seconds for the steel behemoth to come crumbling down.

 Repairing the Kinuza Bridge would have cost around $45 million.
 Instead, the state of Pennsylvania made the mangled metal an attraction in its own right.
 Today, visitors can walk a 300-foot restored portion of the bridge, which leads to an observation deck with a striking view of both the Kinzua Creek Valley and the wreckage below.